grvsrm/grvsrm-hugo/content/post/Beach Volleyball/index.md

 ![EDA 2](plots/EDA%202.png)<!-- -->

 These boxplots confirm that some of the features such as kills, errors, attacks are good predictors of outcome class.
-It is evident visually, we will confirm our hypothesis while modelling.
+It is evident visually, So we will confirm our hypothesis while modelling.

 ### Build a model
 As we are going to build a xgboost model so there is no separate need to pre-process the data.
-The algorithm takes care of nominal variables bu dummifying them and normalizing the numerical variables.
+The algorithm takes care of nominal variables by dummifying them and normalizing the numerical variables.
 Hence we will do following things now in order to build the model

 * We will create a split
 * We will create model specs
-* We will create gris for model tuning
+* We will create grid for model tuning
 * We will create a workflow for systematic process flow
 * We will also create resamples using k-fold cross validation for effective tuning.
 * Finally we will train the model